 Animals usually follow a pattern in their life.
 Either they fight or flight.
 It also depends on the situation and their surroundings.
 Some animals like cats shake their tail at times when they are irritated.
 Small animals like mouse also at times shiver and your pet mouse can shake at times.

-When a pet mouse shakes up, First and Foremost, it’s taker should not be panicked.
+When a mouse is shaking, First and Foremost, it’s taker should not be panicked.
 Take a deep breath and read this article.
 We have done deep research and hope we have made your work easy.

 Reasons of your pet mouse shaking: